divengine/enum/README.md

 1. Constants with different names and equal value can be used as function arguments
 2. Lose static analysis benefits like auto completion and refactoring
-3. Maintaining duplicated code when use docblock type hints to solve the first problem
+3. Maintaining duplicated code when use docblock type hints to solve the second problem

 We need have built-in enums in PHP !
 But, for now, this is a solution.